plone/training/chapter02.rst

 * very old package for debian (don't use them!)
 * install with your own buildout

-During the tutorial we'll use Options 1 and 4 to install and run Plone.
-We'll first use the unified installer and the default Plone-configuration (called buildout) that comes with it.
-Later we'll create our own buildout and extend it as we wish.
+During the tutorial we'll use Options 4 to install and run Plone.
+We'll create our own buildout and extend it as we wish.

 Read more about instaling Plone: https://plone.org/documentation/manual/installing-plone and http://developer.plone.org/getstarted/installation.HTML